ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 The method in this document is intended to balance a number of requirements.

-- Rapid publication: It MUST be possible to publish documents rapidly once their content has been approved.
-This allows for immediate deployment as soon as the IETF part of the process is complete.

 - Easy updating: Once a document is published it MUST be easy to make non-semantic changes (editorial fixes, clarifications, etc.) without re-running the whole process.